cdluminate/DistroHelper.jl/README.md

 ===

 Distribution helper snippets (WIP and experimental).
 For documentation please read code or read them in REPL's help mode.
+And please expect hacky code.

 ## CLI examples